PolyphasicDevTeam/stayawake/README.md

 ### Setup
 Clone the repo, use either pip or your distro's package manager to install the dependencies, and run `./stayawake-gtk.py`.
 Copy `stayawake.conf.sample` to your `~/.config/stayawake/stayawake.conf` and edit the file.
-StayAwake will look for the config here unless there is a file name `stayawake.conf in the same directory as the executable or another file is specified with CLI options.
+StayAwake will look for the config here unless there is a file named `stayawake.conf` in the same directory as the executable or another file is specified with CLI options.

 Windows:
 Windows is not officially supported.
 However, it might work under MinGW.
 For instructions over how to install PyGObject on Windows, see [this](https://pygobject.readthedocs.io/en/latest/getting_started.html#windows-getting-started)